couchbaselabs/jscion/README.md

-jscion - declarative, metadata driven apps based on json
+jscion - declarative, metadata driven json versioning and apps

 status - experimental!

-Pronounced "j-scion" -- a scion is a son of a notable or higher level family.
-So, in a reference to the higher level nature of metadata-based approaches, instead of j-son, it's jscion.
+Pronounced "j-scion" or jay-sai-uhn.
+A scion is an offspring of rich or notable parents, and this project seems like a scion that's trying to stand upon the shoulders of JSON.